 the Regional Council has studied the Papanui catchment and developed a computer model to predict the risk of phosphorus loss across the landscape.
 A water sampling programme has identified and quantified the contribution of phosphorus from different areas within the catchment.
 This included monitoring of 32 surface water sites and 12 ground water sites for water quality indicators including phosphorus concentrations.

 A detailed soil survey of the Papanui catchment has also been completed and comprehensive soil information at farm scale is now available online.

 A strategy is required to guide the delivery of catchment outcomes for the Papanui.
 This includes meeting the Plan Change 6 water quality targets, but also recognising the wider values and aspirations of the catchment community.
-Having a strategy will also enable HBRC to target effort and any resource investment to best effect.
+Having a strategy will also enable the Regional Council to target effort and any resource investment to best effect.